hetdagli234/optimising-solana-programs/solana-nostd-entrypoint/unsafe-counter/README.md

-# Native Counter Program (Rust)
+# Unsafe Counter Program (Rust no_std)

-This is an implementation of a simple counter program using native Rust without the Anchor framework.
+This is an implementation of a simple counter program using native Rust with no_std and unsafe code.
 ## Setup

 1. Install Rust and Cargo: https://www.rust-lang.org/tools/install